alejandra-badia/ecommerce-marketing-bi-engine/README.md

 ## Strategic Recommendations

-The data supports taking action now.
 During the scaling period, marketing spend increased by 253%, while Net Sales grew by only 23%.
 Blended MER declined from 4.62x to 1.62x, and blended ROAS fell from 4.37x to 1.69x.

 These results indicate that the business is generating revenue less efficiently at its current level of marketing investment.
 While further analysis can help refine budget allocation, the current performance supports reducing overall paid media spend and reassessing channel investment—rather than continuing to scale at the same pace.